dmegginson/coding-exercise/README.md

 ## Question 1 - How big is this file?

 The following screenshot is of a file opened in a text editor, with MIME  type `text/plain`, and is seemingly small.
 What is the file's size in `bytes`?

+I believe the answer is 5 bytes.
+1 bytes for each character '0', '.', and '1' and 1 byte each for the carriage return '/r' and the new line '/n' characters.
+I also double checked this by creating a text file and making its contents match the image and verified that according the OS the file size was 5 bytes.

 ![alt text](how-big-is-this-file.png)